curl/curl/docs/SECURITY-PROCESS.md

   the same manner we always announce releases.
 It gets sent to the curl-announce, curl-library and curl-users mailing lists.

-- The security web page on the web site should get the new vulnerability mentioned.
+- The security web page on the website should get the new vulnerability mentioned.

 curl-security (at haxx dot se)